-Last Updated: March 23, 2020 Ensuring the health and safety of the community, our valued customers, contributors, and employees is CLEBC’s highest priority.
-In light of the continued spread of the COVID-19 virus, CLEBC is taking the following steps immediately to do our part in helping to reduce the spread of the virus.
-Scheduled...
+Last Updated: April 9, 2020 Ensuring the health and safety of the community, our valued customers, contributors, and employees is CLEBC’s highest priority.
+In light of the continued spread of the COVID-19 virus, we are taking the following steps immediately to do our part in helping to reduce the spread of the virus.
+New...

 March 12, 2020 CLEBC is committed to maintaining the health and safety of our staff, customers, and contributors.
 Like all of you, we are monitoring the situation surrounding COVID-19 and the advice of Canadian public health authorities and other experts.
 CLEBC has no plans at this time to cancel any upcoming courses.
 We will...